-If you or somebody you know would prefer to feature in an interview or a short 'one on one' questionnaire, giving a mix of professional and personal insight, get in touch to discuss options.
+If you or somebody you know would prefer to feature in an interview, giving a mix of professional and personal insight, get in touch to discuss options.

 We are also now considering reviews of psychology in any form of media: films, TV, radio, newspapers, websites and blogs, apps, plays, music, exhibitions, etc etc. Reviews can be anything from 100 words to 1000 words, but generally tend to be 300-500.
 If you have seen or heard something suitable recently and you are interested in contributing, please contact the editor.

 This section covers the history of psychology and the psychology of history.
-Articles tend to be 1800-3000 words long (with a preference for shorter), and – like all writing in The Psychologist – should attempt to engage as well as inform.
+Articles tend to be around 2000 words long, and – like all writing in The Psychologist – should attempt to engage as well as inform.
 See examples here and contact the editor to discuss your ideas.

 How do I go about writing my piece?

 Contact the editor to discuss all of the above options, by email or on +44 (0)116 252 9573.

 When you are happy with your work, send it as an attachment to [email protected].
 To allow anonymous review, authors’ names and full contact details should not appear on the typescript, but should be presented on a separate page.

 What happens next?

 After an initial assessment of suitability by the editor, our feature articles are blind peer-reviewed to ensure scientific quality.
 The editor reserves the right to edit all copy accepted for publication.
 However, this is a collaborative process with the author, aiming for the best possible end product in terms of layout and accessibility.

-An author or the editor may feel that an article is suitable for web-only presentation due to considerations of time, length or breadth of interest, or simply how much material is in the pipeline.
+An author or the editor may feel that an article is suitable for web-only presentation due to considerations of time, length, breadth of interest, or simply how much material is in the pipeline.